Classes

 The Ancient Art of Sprang

-Learn the ancient art of sprang with experienced instructor Joi Weaver!
+Join Joi Weaver and learn the ancient art of sprang!
 This netting technique has been found on Bronze Age bog mummies, and was once highly prized for use in military sashes.
 In this class, we will learn the basics of sprang and make a small bag.

-Materials: You will need a skein of cotton yarn.
-Berocco Pima cotton, Queensland United, and Ella Rae Pretty in Pima are all good choices.*
+Materials: You will need a skein of cotton yarn*.
+Ella Rae Pretty In Pima would work for this class.

 *Students receive a discount of 10% on yarn purchases for the class.